$

 0

-The Alabama ABC Board has generated more than $8.6 billion in net revenues since the Alabama Legislature created it in 1937.
+The Alabama ABC Board has generated more than $9.7 billion in net revenues since the Alabama Legislature created it in 1937.
 These revenues are distributed to support essential state services like education, health and social services, transportation, human resources and law enforcement.
-Financials listed are unaudited as of November 4, 2022.
+Financials include amounts for the fiscal year ending September 30, 2026, which is unaudited.

 DID YOU